bwakedavis/bwakedavis.github.io/content/blog/git-cheat-sheet/index.md

     git fetch <alias>
 ```

--fetch all the branches from a central remote repositoy
+-fetch all the branches from a central remote repository

 ```git
     git merge <alias>/<branch>